WhitehawkTailor/I2C-sniffer/README.md

 * IDE: Visual Studio Code + PlatformIO - but can be any Arduino IDE
 * Platform: Arduino for ESP32
 * Board: Any ESP32 board can be used, just match the pins with the used in the code.
 * Used pins: I2C uses two pins, one for clock and one for data.
-In the program the the following pins are in use: GPIO12 for SDA, GPIO13 for SCL.
+In the program the following pins are in use: GPIO12 for SDA, GPIO13 for SCL.
 This setup can be changed, but the hardware and the software setup should be in synch.

 ## Way of working
 This is not connecting to the BUS as an I2C device.
 It is neither a Master, nor a Slave and never puts data on any line.